 “Niki, my darling, I thought about you all last night.
 That’s more or less how a love letter begins.
 Isn’t it, Niki? ” – Norman Harris

-UPDATE 08/14/2020: It is THAT time of the year again 😀 While I have been living in the US for the last 24 years, I come back to my native Turkey every summer to visit my mom and my extended family.
-And while I thought I would not be able to travel to Turkey this summer due to Covid-19 pandemic, here I am in Izmir, my hometown, after an adventurous flight…
+It is THAT time of the year again 😀 While I have been living in the US for the last 25 years, I come back to my native Turkey every summer to visit my mom and my extended family.
+And here I am in Izmir, my hometown, at the moment enjoying my time with family, the sun, and the blue waters of the beautiful Aegean sea.

 And while in Izmir, I cannot help think of a Damian Lewis movie which, in fact, starts in Izmir!
 So, it is sort of inevitable to share this post every summer.